rtm7777/tv16_control/README.md

 I want to automate some operations, add rpm and some other indicators

 TODO list:
-* Add spindle `rpm` indicator using 7-segment indicators
-* Add rotary encoder to get speed data from spindle
+- [x] rotary encoder to get speed data from spindle
+- [x] spindle `rpm` indicator using 7-segment indicators
+- [x] use encoder as digital angle divider
-* Add automatic spindle oiling system
+- [ ] automatic spindle oiling system
-* Control speed using 3-phase inverter and mouse-like encoder
+- [ ] control speed using 3-phase inverter and mouse-like encoder
-* Add motor current indicator using inverter special output for it
+- [ ] motor current indicator using inverter special output for it
-* Add a few end stops
+- [ ] add a few end stops
-* Add direct/stop/reverse control lever
+- [ ] add direct/stop/reverse control lever